-Like tennis elbow, golfer’s elbow is a form of elbow tendinitis.
+Like tennis elbow, a golfer’s elbow is a form of elbow tendinitis.
 Golfer’s elbow, or medial epicondylitis, is a condition involving the tendons that connect the forearm muscles to the bone on the inner (medial) part of your elbow.

 Causes of Golfer’s Elbow

 Any activity that involves repetitive hand, wrist, or forearm movement can lead to golfer’s elbow.
-Common activities that can cause golfer’s elbow include:
+Common activities that can cause a golfer’s elbow include:

 - Tennis and other racquet sports